-A wavefunction can be considered as a superposition of a particular basis set of eigenstates, with the amplitude of each eigenstate defining its particular contribution to the whole.
+A wavefunction can be considered as a superposition of a particular basis set of eigenstates, the amplitude of each eigenstate determining its contribution to the whole.
 When a measurement occurs, the wavefunction irreversibly "collapses" to just one of these eigenstates, then immediately continues to evolve from the reduced state.
 Meanwhile, the contributions (amplitudes) of the remaining eigenstates would seem to just "disappear".
 Once again, we turn to Roger Penrose for his expert translation of the quantum formalism into plain English, while offering his unique personal perspective: [10]

-The jumping of the quantum state to one of the eigenstates of [an operator] is the process referred to as state-vector reduction or collapse of the wavefunction.
+The jumping of the quantum state to one of the eigenstates... is the process referred to as state-vector reduction or collapse of the wavefunction.
 It is one of quantum theory's most puzzling features...
 I believe that most quantum physicists would not regard state-vector reduction as a real action of the physical world, but that it reflects the fact that we should not regard the state vector as describing an 'actual' quantum-level physical reality...
 Nevertheless, irrespective of whatever attitude we might happen to have about the physical reality of the phenomenon, the way in which quantum mechanics is used in practice is to take the state indeed to jump in this curious way whenever a measurement is deemed to take place.
 Immediately after the measurement, Schrödinger evolution takes over again - until another measurement is performed on the system, and so on.

-I denote Schrödinger evolution by U and state reduction by R. This alternation between two completely differentlooking procedures would appear to be a distinctly odd type of way for a universe to behave!
+I denote Schrödinger evolution by U and state reduction by R. This alternation between two completely different-looking procedures would appear to be a distinctly odd type of way for a universe to behave!
 Indeed, we might imagine that, in actuality, this is an approximation to something else, as yet unknown.
 Perhaps there is a more general mathematical equation, or evolution principle of some coherent mathematical kind, which has both U and R as limiting approximations?
 My personal opinion is that this kind of change to quantum theory is very likely to be correct - as part of a new 21st century physics, perhaps...
-However, most physicists appear not to believe that this kind of route is a fruitful one to follow.
+However, most physicists

-Figure 24 is adapted from an accompanying illustration by Penrose, schematically depicting the evolution of a physical system as it alternates between unitary evolution U (according to

-Schrödinger's equation) and state reduction R, whereby the wavefunction "jumps" to one of the operator eigenstates.
+Figure 24 is adapted from an accompanying illustration by Penrose, schematically depicting the evolution of a physical system as it alternates between unitary evolution U (according to Schrödinger's equation) and state reduction R, whereby the wavefunction "jumps" to one of the operator eigenstates.
 The dashed curves are to remind us that the wavefunction can generally be considered a superposition of multiple eigenstates, and can in principle jump to any one of them upon measurement, with the probability of a particular jump being proportional to the squared modulus of that eigenstate's amplitude (contribution to the wavefunction).